Sanwo-Olu signs N1.758tr appropriation bill for 2022 – The Sun Nigeria

 The State House of Assembly, had on Wednesday, passed the budget estimate, with an increase from the initial N1.38 trillion to N1.758 trillion.

-Governor Sanwo-Olu said appropriation bill, christened “budget of Consolidation, was historic targeted to consolidate on infrastructural development across the state.
+Governor Sanwo-Olu said the appropriation bill, christened “Budget of Consolidation’, was historic and targeted to consolidate on infrastructural development across the state.

 He disclosed that the increase in the budget was because the House of Assembly and Executive agreed to capture all financing options for the Blue and Red Line rail project, as well as other capital projects, without putting pressure on the cash flow and debt sustainability.